 Duration: 2 months

-MVP cost: ~$82,000
+MVP cost: ~$100,000

 Project 3.
 AI-powered art generator

 Short description: The client, a renowned visual artist, approached ITRex to create a proof of concept for an AI solution capable of generating new paintings based on his existing works.
-The solution needed to be completed within a six-week timeframe — in time for an upcoming exhibition.
+The solution needed to be completed within a six-week timeframe—in time for an upcoming exhibition.

 In the initial development phase, a team of two machine learning engineers and a full-stack engineer crafted a full-screen web application and integrated it with Midjourney, an AI service specializing in image generation.
 The solution had the ability to produce high-resolution, 1,024 x 1,024 visuals, all based on the input images fed into the underlying neural network.

-Looking ahead, given that the proof of concept is well-received at the exhibition, we’re planning to further enhance the solution.
+Looking ahead, given that the proof of concept was well-received at the exhibition, we’re planning to further enhance the solution.
 This might involve architectural changes, such as transitioning from a locally deployed AI engine to a cloud-based infrastructure.

-Duration: 1,5 months
+Duration: 1.5 months

-MVP cost: ~$50,000
+MVP cost: ~$75,000

 Project 4: Post-ambulatory care solution